syncfusion-content/javascript-docs/js/api/ejTooltip.md

     <script>
         $("#test").ejTooltip(
 		{
-		     content: "JavaScript is the programming language of HTML and the Web.", });
+		     content: "JavaScript is the programming language of HTML and the Web."
+		});
     </script>